After a night of destruction, Hurricane Michael finally weakens to a tropical storm

 Michael was blamed for at least two deaths: a man in Gadsden County died when a tree fell and a girl in Seminole County, Georgia.
 At the Tyndall Air Force Base, about 15 miles northwest of Mexico Beach, the monster storm tossed over trucks and peeled back the roof of a massive airplane hangar.
 Fighter planes had been moved to Ohio earlier in the week.

+About 57,000 homes and condos were at risk of damage, according to real estate analyst firm CoreLogic.

-Panama City was a war zone, with windows blasted out and streets littered with debris.
+Panama City looked like a war zone, with windows blasted out and streets littered with debris.

 “I’ve never been through one this bad,” said Jerry Nelson, who was born and raised outside Panama City, where winds ripped away bricks from the facade of the historic high school and mangled building after building.
 “It sounded like 40 jet engines going off.”